Income protection cover is a type of insurance policy that can help to cover your outgoings with a tax-free monthly payment if you’re unable to work.

 Income protection cover is usually priced as a monthly premium.
 Your premiums will not necessarily stay the same for the duration of the policy, especially if you’ve taken out protection until you plan to retire.
 When you compare policies you’ll be able to choose from policies that are fixed for the duration of cover or those that are subject to a yearly review.

 The best way to find a good-value income protection policy is to shop around.
-You can do this quickly and easily by comparing quotes with uSwitch.
+You can do this quickly and easily by comparing quotes.
 Simply answer some questions (you will be asked questions about your employment, the type of cover you want and personal details including whether you are a smoker) and you’ll be able to compare policies and quotes from leading income protection insurance providers including Aviva, Vitality and Legal & General.

 Income protection allows you to set the amount that you would like to receive if you are unable to work for one of the reasons specified in your policy.
 Most insurers will allow you to cover 55% of your monthly gross income, with a maximum level of 70%.